mortazavilab/swan_vis/tutorials/analysis_tools.md

 Let's ignore for a moment the fact that the `dataset` column does effectively capture both replicate as well as cell line metadata.
-This may not always be the case with more complex datasets!
+This may not always be the case with more complex datasets.
 Swan has a function to concatenate columns together and add them as an additional column to the metadata tables.
 Use the following code to generate a new column that concatenates as many preexisting metadata columns as you wish:

 ```python